 A total of 91 students were involved in this Work-In-Progress study; 52 in the continuous group and 39 in the discrete group.
-The actual understanding of the student cohorts, based on scoring of the objective questions, are shown in Figure 2.
+The actual understanding of the student cohorts, based on scoring of the objective questions, are shown in Fig. 2.

-Figure 2: Comparison of the objectively-scored questions from the two cohorts.
+Fig. 2.
+Comparison of the objectively-scored questions from the two cohorts.
 The error bars represent the standard error of the mean.
 In the given sample size, statistical significance at the 0.05 level is not achieved, although it is clearly close.
-Larger planned studies may, or may not, bridge this gap, clarifying whether or not continuous-style inputs on pedagogical programs improve learning efficacy.
+Larger planned studies may, or may not, bridge this gap, clarifying whether or not continuous-style inputs on pedagogical programs improve learning efficacy

-Although the objective data does not quite reach significance with this N=91 sample, students' self-assessments of their learning show much stronger differences that reach statistical significance, and curiously they show the opposite of what appears to be the objective truth; the cohort that used the continuous applications believed they understood less than the students that used the discrete applications (Figure 3).

-Figure 3: Comparison of the students' self-assessment of their subject mastery before they completed the objectively-scored portion.
-It is noticeably below the objective scores, and surprisingly show a generally opposite trend from their actual understanding in Figure 2.
-This may reflect the Dunner-Kruger paradox that explains the cognitive bias which occurs when low-ability people lack the framework to assess their abilities accurately, and high-ability people overestimate the abilities of others [12],[13].
+Although the objective data do not quite reach significance with this N=91 sample, students' selfassessments of their learning show much stronger differences that reach statistical significance, and curiously they show the opposite of what appears to be the objective truth; the cohort that used the continuous applications believed they understood less than the students that used the discrete applications (Fig. 3).
+This may reflect the Dunner-Kruger paradox that explains the cognitive bias which occurs when low-ability people lack the framework to assess their abilities accurately, and highability people overestimate the abilities of others [12,13].

-This relationship is graphically shown in Figure 4, which shows individual students' actual understanding plotted against their subjective self-assessment.
-Because the underlying data is strongly gridded (there are only a limited number of objective questions, and the self-assessment is a Likert-graded scale with options), the data is shown with numbers representing the count of students with identical scores.
+This relationship is graphically shown in Fig. 4, which shows individual students' actual understanding plotted against their subjective self-assessment.
+Because the underlying data are strongly gridded (there are only a limited number of objective questions, and the self-assessment is a Likert-graded scale with options), the data are shown with numbers representing the count of students with identical scores.
 Red scores represent those from the discrete group; green from the continuous group.
 The data points are displayed 1 percentage point higher and lower for red and green, respectively, so their numbers do not collide on the graph.
 The regression line is plotted for their aggregate and the R2 value calculated, showing a slight negative correlation as previously discussed.

-Figure 4: Student self-assessed understanding compared with their objectively-determined understanding shows a negative correlation.
-Values from the continuous cohort are shown in green; the discrete cohort data is shown in red.
+Fig. 4.
+Student self-assessed understanding compared with their objectively-determined understanding shows a negative correlation.
+Values from the continuous cohort are shown in green; the discrete cohort data are shown in red